'The Hike' - Chapter Nighteen - The Arch of Freedom

 Still Day 11:

-Here and there, herds of cows appeared.
+While listening to one of my favorite songs—one that quickly became an anthem to this day and memory—Here and there, herds of cows appeared.
 I don’t trust animals.
 No matter how much I love them, I always have this thing in the back of my head, ready to sound the alarm.
-The animals probably felt it, and they came as I imagine them almost every time—dangerous.
+The animals probably feel it, and then act on it.
 Vicious circle.
 The horse and the dogs that attacked me here made me way more cautious.
 The way these cows stare at me.
 The way I stare at them, they probably think.
 A couple of times, it was very challenging to remove them from the small paths I needed to cross.
 You make noises, sounds, make yourself appear bigger, move rapidly to scare them—but you just don’t know if they will react scared or aggressive.
-These particular cows, unlike the ones I was going to experience soon, were cool.
+It's a fucking cow, huge, I've seen some disturbing cow attacks on the internetz, they are dangerous, but for some reason unlike the cows I was about to meet 50km from here, were cool.
 They almost had this swagger about them, unbothered, chill, and they moved for me whenever I needed.
 I was drunk with power.
 The mountain fields were mine, and no cow or human could tell me otherwise.

 In the morning, we woke up in our castle covered in snow.
-We moved around, got up, found the road, and hitchhiked back to reality with a soldier from Trigrad, who went above and beyond to help us get to safety.
+We moved around, got up, found the road, and hitchhiked back to reality with a soldier from the south, who went above and beyond to help us get to safety.
 He even left his group behind to take us to the Arch of Freedom, where the cold wind killed me.

 I couldn’t believe that in front of me was this monument—a symbol from the past—now reaching up, so big and visible.
 I saw it, and my smile grew.
 I had an idea of where I was on the map.
 Conflicted thoughts appeared.
 With the smile and the warm feelings, I realized how far I still was from reaching my goal, which was Cape Emine.
 For the past eleven days, I had been walking and walking, and those days seemed like months—in the best way possible.
 Why was I only here?

-The road became so easy to walk, the small rocks disappeared, and I decided to take my sandals from my bag and let my feet breathe for a couple of hours.
-After I changed, I felt ease—like I was lighter.
 I stepped faster and reached a family.
 When I passed them by, I asked if they could tell me the exact day.
 I love when I lose track of what day and date it is.
 It didn’t matter at all.
-That is what I call freedom.
 I knew I had to be at the Black Sea at the end of the month, relaxing with my friends.
 I don’t remember their answer—I think it was Monday—but I remember their faces when they saw me and realized that I didn’t know how I looked or what day it was.
 I was so foreign to them that their faces couldn’t hide their shock, and I chuckled a little.
 I didn’t need a mirror to know how I looked.
 I saw everything in their faces—I was free.

 Iliya Badev